McNepp/QApplicationContext/README.md

 But which module shall then invoke QApplicationContext::publish()?
 Do we need to coordinate this with additional code?
 That could be a bit unwieldly.
 Luckily, this is not necessary.

-Given that each module has access to the (global) QApplicationContext, you can simply do this in some initialization function in module A:
+Given that each module has access to the (global) QApplicationContext, you can simply do this in some initialization-code in module A:

     context -> registerService<Service<PropFetcher,RestPropFetcher>,QNetworkAccessManager>("hamburgWeather", {{"url", "${weatherUrl}${hamburgStationId}"}});
     context -> publish();